 Days of Operation:

-- The after school program will not operate on early release days for snow or the Friday schedule.
+- The after-school program will not operate on early release days due to weather.

 - Families will receive credit for days closed due to weather.
 Credits will be applied to the online account for use toward future registrations.
 No refunds will be issued.

 - Will not dispense medications to students except Epi-pens and emergency inhalers.

 Attendance / Illness:

 - Students may not attend the program if they did not attend school that day or were sent home from school for behavior problems or illness.

 - You are responsible for the monthly fee whether your child attends or not.

 - If your student will not be attending the after-school program for any reason, you must notify the program director by noon on that day.
 There is a $10 no-call fee each time you do not notify us that your student will not attend a day.
 School employees are not responsible for notifying the after-school program that a student will not be attending!